This topic describes the billing methods and billable items of Function Compute, and provides billing examples.

 You are charged for the computing resources that you use.
 For more information, see Pay-as-you-go billing method.

-The billable items of Function Compute include the number of function requests, resource usage, and outbound Internet traffic.
+The billable items of Function Compute include function invocations, resource usage, and outbound Internet traffic.
+The following figure shows the details.

 In Function Compute, you are charged based on the total number of function requests per month.
-Fees for function requests = Number of requests x Unit price
+Fees for function invocations = Number of invocations x Unit price

 |Billable item||Unit price|